PriyavKaneria/Schedule-It/README.md

 It is an app that can help students of age 10 to 18 for scheduling their day in a much more productive way.
 The scheduling is based on a few simple questions the app asks.

-It gives is quite ideal schedule that no one follows but stil can give students motivation to study with play.
+It gives quite ideal schedules that no one follows but stil it can give students motivation to study with play.

 ## Installation
 Follow below steps to checkout the project for yourself-